RcKeller/STF-Refresh/README.md

 ![title](https://travis-ci.org/rykeller/STF-MERN.svg?branch=v1.0.0)
 [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)

-MERN is a scaffolding tool which makes it easy to build isomorphic apps using Mongo, Express, React and NodeJS.
-It minimises the setup time and gets you up to speed using proven technologies.
+MERN is an entirely new version of https://uwstf.org as an isomorphic app using Mongo, Express, React and NodeJS.
+Built using modern best practices, automated testing and the intent of being run as a containerized, isolated process, this is meant to put an end to the churn in developers, technologies and databases and introduce a code base built-to-last.

 - [Website](https://uwstf.org/)
 - [Original Repo](https://github.com/BBKolton/STF)